Sulayman Pasha Mosque: Eastern interior section

+On the first section, the decorations are interspersed with various writings, and marble walls covering the bottom ends with a strip of Kufic line and flowered Qur'anic verses.
+At the middle of the eastern wall, there exists mihrab and a marble platform.
+Specifically in this area, there are two iwans: on the first iwan, there are decorations interspersed with various writings that also include Qur'anic verses.

+Inscriptions

-One of the Qur'anic verses being a handsome inscription encircles the dome, a prominent and elevated place for the written word, the basis of the Universal Law of Islam, (Quran 3:189-194):
+One of the Qur'anic verses is a handsome inscription that encircles the dome, a prominent and elevated place for the written word, the basis of the Universal Law of Islam, (Quran 3:189-194):

 "To God belongs the Kingdom of the heavens and of the earth; and God is powerful over everything.

 Surely in the creation of the heavens and earth and in the alternation of night and day there are signs for men possessed of minds who remember God;

 Standing and sitting on their sides, And reflect upon the creation of the heavens and the earth:

 'Our Lord, Thou has not created this for vanity, Glory be to Thee!

 Guard us against the chastisement of the Fire.

 Our Lord, whomsoever Thou admittest into the Fire, Thou wilt have abased; and the evildoers shall have no helpers.

 Our Lord, we have heard a caller calling us to belief, saying, "Believe you in your Lord!"
 And we believe.

 Our Lord, forgive Thou us our sins and acquit us of our evil deeds, and take us to Thee with the pious.

 Our Lord, give us what Thou has promised us by Thy Messengers, and abase us not on the Day of Resurrection:

 Thou wilt not fail the tryst."

-These Qur'anic verses are engraved in kufic script in black on white marble, which was a technique taken from the Mamluk period.
+These Qur'anic verses are engraved in Kufic script in black on white marble, which was a technique taken from the Mamluk period.
 The first iwan also has the mihrab and a marble platform.
 The second iwan has a minbar with various vegetal leaf designs.

+Western interior section

 The western wall leads to the second section of the mosque, which faces the qibla.
 The front of this wall has the dikkat al-muballigh, or the elevated platform designed to call people for worship.
 The dikkat al-muballigh is supported by wooden brackets.
 Parts of the inner walls also have marble dadoes, which were a key part of Mamluk architecture.
 Above the dado, there exists curved marble inlaid with paste.
 There is also a marble pulpit, which is carved and painted, located on top of the conical top inside the mosque.
 The interior has a marble floor, which also has geometric patterns.
 Taking a broader view, the second section is an open middle sahn whose floor is decorated with colored marble.
-It is surrounded by four arches covered by semi-domes, which are mounted on its shoulders, and on the western side of the courtyard is a small dome with several tombs with marble structures.
+It is surrounded by four arches covered by semi-domes, which are mounted on its shoulders, and on the western side of the sahn is a small dome with several tombs with marble structures.
 Tombs are covered with different models of headstone that were prevalent at the time.